 Cleveland

-Chapter of the National Coalition of 100 Black Women has just completed its second program year
+Chapter of the National Coalition of 100 Black Women Inc. has just completed its second program year

 in